 Grants professionals play an increasingly critical role serving as change agents and champions of more equitable grantmaking practices.
-Here, Ashley Clark of The Libra Foundation; Roland Kennedy, Jr. of Bloomberg Philanthropies; and Dan Gaff of May & Stanley Smith Charitable Trust explore the radical evolution of the grants management role, their focus on building deeper relationships with grantee partners, and how their work is centered on driving equity.
+Here, Ashley Clark of The Libra Foundation; Roland Kennedy, Jr. of Carnegie Corporation of New York; and Dan Gaff of May & Stanley Smith Charitable Trust explore the radical evolution of the grants management role, their focus on building deeper relationships with grantee partners, and how their work is centered on driving equity.

-Roland Kennedy, Jr., Bloomberg Philanthropies: Typically, in philanthropy, you hear more about the program officers and the programmatic work, but you don’t hear as much about grants professionals.
+Roland Kennedy, Jr., Carnegie Corporation of New York: Typically, in philanthropy, you hear more about the program officers and the programmatic work, but you don’t hear as much about grants professionals.

 Ashley Clark, The Libra Foundation: I think one of the ways in which we organize for change is to not be the lone voice and lone person pushing.
 Change really starts with small groups of people coming together, trying one or two things, and seeing how that works, and seeing what you learn and see who else wants to join the conversation alongside you.